GENESISHASH/nft-dao/readme.md

 [x] - fix usd calculations
 [ ] - add position cleanup for positions opened and no punk deposit made [ ] - add liquidation logic
+[ ] - add ability for dao to open position within the vault using stablecoin [ ] - vault should have debt limit
+  - changable by owners

 # notes
 ```